sys-bio/antimony/doc/AntimonyTutorial.md

  model.layout = on
 ```

 This will call the autolayout function and apply all default colors and styles.
 The line is not necessary if any other visualization options are set; it is only needed when using nothing but defaults.
-Setting this value to 'off' does nothing; a model with any layout or render
+Setting this value to 'off' is an error; if you don't want layout or render, simply avoid adding those elements.

 There is a single option for the autolayout function: setting the maximum number of connected edges for a single species.
 Whatever value this is set at, the autolayout function will create alias nodes for connections more than this number.
 It can be set: